hail-is/hail/docs/QC.md

 # QC in Hail

-Hail includes two QC modules: `sampleqc` and `variantqc`.
+Hail includes two QC modules:
+ - `sampleqc`
+ - `variantqc`

 These modules compute a variety of statistics from the genotype data, collapsing either variants or samples.
 The output from these modes can be written to hadoop TSV files, or stored within sample and variant annotations for later use and export.

+Command line arguments:
+ - `-o` -- writes computed statistics to the following path as a TSV file
+ - `--store, -s` -- stores all computed statistics within hail in `annotations` objects, to be used with downstream [filter](Filtering.md) and [export](Exporting.md) modules.

 The sets of statistics, their types, and brief descriptions of how they are calculated are listed below.

 **Note:** all standard deviations are calculated with zero degrees of freedom.

+**Note:** many values can be missing (`NA`).
+Missingness is handled properly in filtering and is written as "NA" in export modules.

 ## Sample QC
+ - `callRate:             Double` -- Fraction of variants with called genotypes
  - `nHomRef:                 Int` -- Number of homozygous reference variants
  - `nHet:                    Int` -- Number of heterozygous variants
  - `nHomVar:                 Int` -- Number of homozygous alternate variants